liupeirong/multi-environment-gitops-sample/README.md

 ### Secrets Management

-There are multiple ways to manage secrets in Kubernetes with Flux.
+There are multiple ways to manage secrets to be used with with Flux.
 None is easy.

 _Azure Key Vault_

-While Arc enabled cluster can install [Azure Key Vault extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider) to store secrets, this extension works based on a CSI driver.
+While Arc enabled cluster can leverage [Azure Key Vault extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider) to store secrets, this extension works based on a CSI driver.
 So the workload will need to mount a CSI volume into a pod to access the secrets.
-This can't be used for secrets such as credentials for container registries that needs to pull container images to create a pod to begin with.
+This can't be used for secrets such as credentials for container registries that need to pull container images to create a pod to begin with.

 _SOPS_

-While SOPS has Azure Key Vault integration and Flux supports SOPS, it requires Workload Identity to be enabled in the cluster.
+While SOPS has Azure Key Vault integration, and Flux supports SOPS, it requires Workload Identity to be enabled in the cluster.
 Workload Identity is not yet available for Arc enabled Kubernetes clusters at the time of this writing.